Appendix: Thermodynamic Data

 A user does not need to manually create a .mdl file for every species.
 If you are working on a multi-species simulation and you need to create a .mdl file that contains many species, then you can use the following procedure to generate a .mdl file that can be edited to suit your specific needs.

 1. Find an appropriate Chemkin formatted reaction mechanism that contains the species that you want to use.
-It can contain more species that what is needed, which is ok, because a subset of the output can be taken for use in a case without needed to use the entire output.
+It can contain more species than what is needed, which is ok, because a subset of the output can be taken for use in a case without needing to use the entire output.

 2. Have a set of Chemkin formatted thermodynamic and transport property database files that contain information about the species in your mechanism file.